-On July 2, 2014, the Company adopted the 2014 Director Stock Option Plan (the "2014 Director Plan").
-The 2014 Director Plan was approved by the Board of Directors on May 16, 2014, and by the stockholders at the annual meeting of stockholders held on July 2, 2014.
-The 2014 Director Plan provides for the reservation of 150,000 shares of Class A common stock to be made available for issuance under the plan.
+On May 16, 2014, the Company adopted the 2014 Director Stock Option Plan (the "2014 Director Plan").
+The 2014 Director Plan provides for the grant by the Company of options to purchase up to an aggregate of 150,000 shares of Class A common stock to be made available for issuance under the plan.
 The 2014 Director Plan also provides that each member of the Company's Board of Directors who is not an employee or paid consultant of the Company is automatically eligible to receive options to purchase the Company's Class A common stock under the plan.
-The 2014 Director Plan was effective on July 2, 2014; it replaces the Company's 2006 Director Stock Option Plan, which was terminated on July 2, 2014.
+The 2014 Director Plan replaces the Company's 2006 Director Stock Option Plan, which was terminated on July 2, 2014.

-Moreover, the 2014 Director Plan provides that beginning on December 7, 2014, and on each year thereafter during the term of the plan, each outside director shall automatically receive an option to purchase 1,000 shares of Class A common stock.
+Additionally, the 2014 Director Plan provides that beginning on December 7, 2014, and on each year thereafter during the term of the plan, each outside director shall automatically receive an option to purchase 1,000 shares of Class A common stock.
 In addition, each new outside director who first joins the Board after the effective date shall be granted an option to purchase 1,000 shares of Class A common stock upon the date which such person first becomes an outside director and an annual grant of an option to purchase 1,000 shares of Class A common stock on each anniversary date thereof during the term of the 2014 Director Plan.
 The options granted to outside directors shall vest in their entirety on the first anniversary date of the grant.
 The primary purposes of the 2014 Director Plan are to enhance the Company's ability to attract and retain well-qualified persons for service as directors and to provide incentives to such directors to continue their association with the Company.